Skip to main content

 10. Must have transparent data and/or metadata failover capability for writing and reading transparent for clients.

 When Ardis Technologies realised that these requirements were not met in the file systems available on the market the decision was made to develop their own.
-Since more then 10 years now DDPs are delivered with A/V FS on board and it has evolved into what it currently offers including its file caching and high availability features.
+Since more then 10 years now DDPs are delivered with A/V FS on board and it has evolved into what it currently offers including its project caching and high availability features.

 Seagate